 - 1. Impose additional fee assessment(s) computed at the rates established under ARM 17.30.201; and - 2.
 Suspend the processing of the application for a permit or authorization or, if the nonpayment involves an annual permit fee, suspend the permit, certificate or authorization for which the fee is required.
-The Department

-O. Reopener Provisions
+The Department may lift suspension at any time up to one year after the suspension occurs if the holder has paid all outstanding fees, including all penalties, assessments and interest imposed under this sub-section.
+Suspensions are limited to one year, after which the permit will be terminated. - O. Reopener Provisions